g0v-data/g0v-hackmd-archive/notes/8T9RF48bST-2nK0S122ZFQ.md

 - Their trip is organized with the Taiwanese embassy in Munich (Dr. Ian-Tsing Dieu) https://www.roc-taiwan.org/demuc/index.html

+## 0126 Updates
+- Venue is secured: NPO Hub 4F
+- Peter
+    - secured commitment in da0
+    - secured commitment from cofacts
+    - asking jothon about the booklet
+- Vennesa
+    - Food
+    - Drink
+    - Google form
+    - communication and translation
 ## 0115 meeting
 - 2/22 THR.
 13:00-17:00
 - before the meeting: MODA (not secured)
-- two workshops: da0 / vTaiwan
+- two workshops: da0 / vTaiwan / cofacts
 - Content:
     - 13:00-14:00 Introduction for g0v / vTaiwan / da0/other projects
     - 14:00-16:00